louisho5/fastsnip/README.md

 ## How to use it

-1. Download and run `FastSnip.exe`
+1. Download and run `fastsnip.exe`
 2. Press `Ctrl+Shift+T` anywhere to capture
-3. Drag to select text area
-4. Copy the extracted text

-Right-click t
+3. Done!
+The text is copied to your clipboard

 ## Development